1coderookie/BSB-LPB-LAN_EN/docs/appendix_a2.md

 ***Arduino Due:***
-Connectors, *pin header*, optional IC sockets for optocouplers and/or EEPROM..
+Connectors, *pin header (male)*, optional IC sockets for optocouplers and/or EEPROM..

 For the usage of the adapter v4 in conjunction with an *Arduino Due* you basically only need to assemble the pins for RX1, TX1, SDA, SCL, GND and pin 53.
 Other pins could be assembled due to a better stability and/or other usage.